 In 2016, we presented an investment framework, Across the Returns Continuum, that extends from fully commercial investments at one end to philanthropic grants at the other.

 We evolved from our origins in Silicon Valley to teams based in Africa (originally Johannesburg), Mumbai, Bangalore, London, and Washington DC.
-We also built out our toolkit to provide more than investment and grant capital to, providing our investees with human capital support, and building out a research and intellectual capital team and practice to share our learnings back to the field.
+We also built out our toolkit to provide our partners with more than investment and grant capital, giving human capital support and building out a research and intellectual capital team and practice to share our learnings back to the field.

 As we approached the end of our first decade, we took stock of our successes and failures, impact and lessons of our first decade of work.